Skip to content

 A cruise trip in the Strait of Istanbul, Turkey, Pixabay

-We hope that your vacation to Istanbul becomes quite easy, and now you can set up your plan.
+We hope your vacation to Istanbul will be easy, and you can now set up your plan.

 Leave a comment